sanamedio/log-of-learning/notes-01-oct-2018.md

 # python-notes - 01-oct-2018

+### 50 - flavours of python

+* CPython - The standard reference implementation from python.org
+* PyPy - implementation of Python using the PyPy virtual machine
+* Cython - not a Python implementation at all but a library that lets you use C in your Python
+* Jython - an implementation of Python on the Java virtual machine
+* RPython - restricted Python, and uhh.... has something to do with PyPy; there's also a library called RPython, I believe, that's for interfacing Python with the R language
+* Stackless Python - another implementation with some of the same goals like PyPy
+* IronPython - an implementation of Python that runs on the .NET virtual machine

 ### 49 - exec() and eval()

 exec() is to execute code present as string whereas eval() is to evaluate expressions and get the value they evaluate to.